Aurora, Ontario: History

 Lieutenant-Governor John Graves Simcoe gave the order for Yonge Street to be extended to Holland Landing in 1793, the first step toward the establishment of a community where Aurora now stands.
 Yonge Street opened between 1794 and 1796.
-In 1795, the first house in Aurora was built at Yonge St and Catherine Av.
+In 1795, the first house in Aurora was built at Yonge Street and Catherine Avenue.
 The government began granting deeds to land in 1797.
 By 1801 there were fourteen homes.

 Establishing a village

 In 1804, Richard Machell became the first merchant at the crossroads of Yonge and Wellington and the hamlet soon became known as Machell's Corners.
 Charles Doan was another early businessman at Machell's Corners and became the first postmaster and later the first reeve.
 The post office was originally known as "Whitchurch".
 As postmaster, he was influential in renaming the village Aurora, after the goddess Aurora from Roman mythology.
 Machell proposed to rename the town "Match-Ville", ostensibly for the match factory in the town, but the name Aurora was more popular and ultimately chosen as the town's name.
 Flour and grist mills were built around 1827.
 With the coming of the railway in 1853, Aurora emerged as an important centre north of Toronto.
 The Fleury plough works foundry opened in 1859, making agricultural implements.

 The community was first known as Machell's Corners and had only 100 residents in 1851.

 The population of Aurora in 1863 was 700, and by 1869 it had grown to 1,200.